Are you feeling inspired?

 Who do you look up to, to make you want to get out and achieve your goals, to do better and get the results you want?

 While well-known celebrities such as Oprah Winfrey, Elon Musk or Chris Froome may come to mind, it might also be a particular teacher from your time at school or even your boss.

 Great leaders inspire others to achieve their full potential.

-Which is why the leader who is visible, accessible and demonstrates their commitment to developing their people is the leader who wins at business.
+Which is why leaders who are visible, accessible and demonstrates their commitment to developing their people is the leader who wins at business.

 Feeling inspired feels great; it’s energizing and highly motivating.
 Inspiration allows you to bounce out of bed in the morning excited about what the day may bring.
 Working with or for an inspiring leader develops trust, loyalty and confidence.

 7 things that lead to greater inspiration include: